+Tax loss carryforwards is utilized in accordance with the relevant jurisdictional tax laws and regulations.
+Net losses from foreign subsidiaries are approved by tax authorities in respective jurisdiction to offset future taxable profits.
 Under ROC Income Tax Acts, the tax loss carryforward in the preceding ten years is available to be deducted from tax income for Taiwan operations.
 The statutory losses would be deducted for undistributed earnings tax and were not subject to expiration for Taiwan operations.

-As of December 31, 2017, the Company's unused operating loss carryforward for statutory tax were as follows:
+As of December 31, 2018, the expiration period for abovementioned unrecognized deferred tax assets of unused operating loss carryforwards for statutory tax were as follows: